There are many functions that pergola ideas can serve as part of a garden design.

 They can also be used to zone different areas, frame pathways, or create structure.

 Providing vertical interest is important as part of the planning for your garden ideas, and pergolas are ideal for adding scented climbers and creeping vines.

-Our expert pergola ideas will help you create a covered arbor that adds privacy, shade and scent – a tantalising project for any garden.
+Our expert pergola ideas will help you create a covered arbor that adds privacy, shade and scent – a tantalizing project for any garden.

-1. Make sure your pergola is the perfect size for the space
+1. Design a pergola that is the right size for the space

 2. Pick the perfect position for a pergola or arbor

 The best place for a pergola will depend on the layout of your backyard and your reasons for including pergola ideas in your garden.